 How can you avoid a home improvement scam?

-Although incidents of these scams may increase after natural disasters, they are a constant menace.
+Although incidents of these scams may increase after storms and natural disasters, they are a constant menace.
 Regularly consulting reliable sources can keep you informed about the potential threats in your area.

 Local media often reports on emerging scams, but nationally, the Federal Trade Commission (FTC) serves as a top-notch resource for all things related to homeownership.
 In Texas, the Office of the Attorney General not only educates consumers but also provides an avenue for filing online consumer complaints.

 Bear in mind that someone in your family may encounter a home improvement scam sooner or later.
-According to the BBB, consumers across the U.S. reported total losses exceeding $1.1 million due to such scams, with an average loss of $944 per report.
+According to the Better Business Bureau (BBB) consumers across the U.S. reported total losses exceeding $1.1 million due to such scams, with an average loss of $944 per report.
 Given that these numbers come from voluntary complaints to the BBB, the actual figures are likely much higher.

 To safeguard against falling victim to a home improvement or storm damage repair scam, the BBB recommends these steps for homeowners to identify problems with contractors or home-service providers: